ThePhoenix77/minibash/README.md

 ## Getting Started

-To get started with Minibash, clone the repository and compile the source code.
+To get started with Bashy, clone the repository and compile the source code.

 ## Prerequisites

-Before installing and running Minibash, ensure that you have the necessary dependencies installed.
+Before installing and running Bashy, ensure that you have the necessary dependencies installed.

-- **Readline Library**: Minibash depends on the Readline library for command-line input handling.
+- **Readline Library**: Bashy depends on the Readline library for command-line input handling.
 You can install it using `brew`:

     ```bash
     brew install readline